-Category Full Implementation Partial Implementation Beginning Implementation MP1 - Make sense of problems and persevere in solving them A 3rd-5th grade teacher supports Mathematical Practice Standard 1 by providing worthwhile tasks that require students to work past the point that they would normally want to give up.
-The teacher provides time and tasks that require students to explain to themselves the meaning of a problem, look for ways to solve it, make attempts, and recognize when their attempt is not working and change course to try again.
-Students work independently or collaboratively to seek the meaning of a problem and look for efficient ways to represent and solve it.
-The teacher encourages students to use another method to check their work.
-The teacher allows the student's time to consider their own process and results without providing constant scaffolding, verifying answers, or limiting methods.
-Students may show signs of struggle, but have enough tools to rely on to work through this.
-Example Task The teacher provides many worthwhile tasks that require students to work past the point they would normally want to give up.
-The teacher discusses and models the process to making sense of mathematical problems.
+Full Implementation Partial Implementation Beginning Implementation MP1 - Make sense of problems and persevere in solving them.
+A K-2 teacher supports Mathematical Practice Standard 1 by providing worthwhile tasks that require students to work past the point that they would normally want to give up.
+Students are asked to listen to a problem, decide a method for solving, make attempts, recognizing when their attempt is not working and change course to try again.
+Students work independently or collaboratively to solve problems and make sense of numbers that arise to determine the meaning within the problem.
+The teacher allows the students time to consider their own thinking, rather than providing constant scaffolding, verifying answers or limiting methods.
+The teacher allows students to use concrete objects or pictures to help them conceptualize and solve problems.
+Students, at times, show visible, but appropriate, signs of struggle.
+Example Task The teacher provides many worthwhile tasks and sufficient wait time for students to engage with the mathematics independently or collaboratively.
+The teacher first discusses and models the process to make sense of mathematical problems, often using concrete objects or pictures to help students conceptualize and solve problems.
 The teacher occasionally reminds students or prompts students of the process.
-The teacher occasionally limits discussion or time on problems by providing direct instruction, scaffolding, answers, or demonstrating personal approach.
+The teacher occasionally limits discussion or time on problems by providing direct instruction, answers, or demonstrating personal approaches.
 The teacher rarely provides worthwhile tasks or appropriate wait time.
-Often the teacher provides direct instruction on how to solve the problem.
-The teacher does not encourage students to check their answers to see if they make sense.
-Most tasks are completed the same way by everyone in the classroom with little to no discussion on the variety of strategies that could be used.
+Often the teacher first provides direct instruction on how to solve the problem.
+The teacher does not encourage students to check or interpret their answers to see if they make sense.
+Everyone in the classroom completes most tasks the same way with little to no discussion on the variety of strategies that could be used.
+The teacher provides constant scaffolding, verifies answers, or limits available methods and tools.